-Impress your guests with this homemade recipe for Chicken Francaise.
-It’s so easy and delicious, you’ll have it on regular rotation.
+Impress your family and friends with this lip-smacking, homemade Chicken Francaise.
+So effortless, you’ll have it on regular rotation.

 Serve on a bed of pasta or alongside homemade rice pilaf for an outstanding dinner that’s sure to impress.